The SRE Workbook matters where good principles have to survive contact with daily operations instead of staying as slogans.

 Related chapters

-- Site Reliability Engineering - Provides the SRE foundations that the Workbook turns into practical implementation playbooks.
+- Site Reliability Engineering - Provides the SRE operating model: SLOs, error budgets, on-call duty, and postmortems that the Workbook turns into practical routines.

-- Building Secure and Reliable Systems - Extends reliability practice with security engineering and joint risk-oriented system design.
+- Building Secure and Reliable Systems - Extends reliability practice with security engineering and joint design for resilience and protection.

-- SLI / SLO / SLA and Error Budgets - Practical SLO decomposition and error-budget policy mechanics used for release and priority decisions.
+- SLI / SLO / SLA and Error Budgets - Breaks down SLOs, quality indicators, error budgets, and the policies that inform release decisions.

-- Incident Management as a discipline - Complements Workbook guidance on incident command, escalation flow and postmortem process.
+- Incident Management as an Engineering Discipline - Complements Workbook guidance on incident coordination, escalation, on-call duty, and blameless postmortems.

-- Release It! (short summary) - Connects SRE process practices to technical resilience patterns like timeouts and circuit breakers.
+- Release It! (short summary) - Connects SRE process practices to technical resilience patterns such as timeouts, circuit breakers, and bulkheads.